Axia-Tech/AXIA-wiki/README.md

 ### Running Locally

-Both the AXIA Wiki and the AXIALunar Guide are built from the source files in this repository.
+The AXIA Wiki Guide is built from the source files in this repository.
 After cloning the source locally, you can start the websites with each of these respective commands (ensure you run `yarn` at the root of the repository first to install dependencies):